Mgen: The STI You’ve (Probably) Never Heard of

 How do you test for it?

-There is no widely available commercial diagnostic test for Mgen.
-However, labs can use a specific type of test method—nucleic acid amplification testing (NAAT)—to identify an Mgen infection.
-Testing can be done on urine (men and women) or cervical swabs (women).
+There are currently two FDA-approved diagnostic tests for Mgen.
+Labs can use a specific type of test method—nucleic acid amplification testing (NAAT)—to identify an Mgen infection.
+Testing can be done on urine, cervical swabs, or urethral swabs.

 Can it be treated?

-If someone is diagnosed, the infection can be easily treated.
-Since Mgen is a bacterial infection, it can be cured with antibiotics, typically with a single dose of azithromycin.
-Occasionally, additional antibiotic treatment is required.
+Since Mgen is a bacterial infection, it can typically be cured with antibiotics, sometimes with a single dose.
+Occasionally, if a first course of antibiotics doesn’t cure the infection, an additional antibiotic treatment may be required.